DangHa/commodity_shipping/api/database_SQL/1_README_for_creating-database.md

 Step 1: Download data of Vietnam road system from this website https://download.geofabrik.de/asia/vietnam.html

-Step 2: Install pgrouting and create a database which will have pgrouting extension
+Step 2: Install pgrouting extension in vietnam_road_system database

 Step 3: Install osm2pgrouting and transfer osm data to relational data in postgresql (it takes about 1 hour with almost 1.5 million ways)